tinhtinhcd/ebay-algo/README.md

   - You may assume k is always valid, 1 = k = number of unique elements.
   - Your algorithm's time complexity must be better than O(n log n), where n is the array's size.

+Q9.
+Given a set of candidate numbers (candidates) (without duplicates) and a target number (target), find all unique combinations in candidates where the candidate numbers sums to target.
+The same repeated number may be chosen from candidates unlimited number of times.